How to Design Effective Teaching Modules

 Teachers in Higher Education retain a very significant advantage over teachers in other branches of education: their control over the curriculum… Much of the creativity and power in teaching lies in the design of the curriculum; the choice of texts and ideas which become the focus of study, the planning of experiences for students and the means by which achievement is assessed… Of course the way in which the curriculum is brought to life is equally important, but the power of good teacher-student interactions is multiplied many times by good course design. (from Susan Toohey, Designing Courses for Higher Education, p.1.)

 Designing modules is a great privilege, but also a responsibility.
 It can be difficult, when starting out designing modules, to know where to begin.
-For me, there are three key things to think about when designing a module which you can apply to any teaching subject.
+For me, there are three key things to think about when designing a module that you can apply to any teaching subject.

 1. Be clear about the module purposes and aspirations for student participants and communicate these to students.